rinward23/AstroEngine/docs/module/qa_acceptance.md

 - Golden dataset comparisons for detector outputs.
 - Performance benchmarks with clearly documented thresholds.
-- Cross-provider parity tests once both Skyfield and Swiss Ephemeris implementations are available.
+- Maintain cross-provider parity tests to ensure Skyfield and Swiss Ephemeris remain within the documented tolerances (`tests/test_provider_parity.py`).
 - Documentation of new QA artefacts in `docs/burndown.md` and, when data changes, entries in `docs/governance/data_revision_policy.md`.
 - Automated verification that Solar Fire comparison reports match the runtime output for a rolling sample of charts (store hashes for each report).